amartas/Mesa-Stella-SESNe/README.md

 There can be no NaN or empty values in the CSV.
 I suggest using Pandas to create this file.

 #### Simlist
-As another input, you need the actual parameters of the models you wish to create.
-Currently, the core script supports:
+As another input, you need the actual parameters of the models you wish to create, within a CSV.

-- Progenitor ZAMS mass ($M_\odot$)
-- Explosion energy (in $10^{50}$ ergs)
-- CSM velocity (km/s)
-- CSM mass loss rate ($M_\odot$/year)
-- Duration of the mass loss (years)
-- The Dutch wind scaling factor $\eta$ (This is zero by default - if you want to strip envelopes, increase this value)
-- Whether the simulation has CSM (Boolean: 1 True, 0 False)

-The core script reads another CSV with this information.
 It must meet the following specifications:

 You must have columns:
 - ```mass```: float, ZAMS mass ($M_\odot$)